MartinWitt/laughing-train/mining/assertj-guava.md

    *
    * @return this {@link RangeAssert} for assertions chaining.
    * @throws AssertionError if the actual {@link com.google.common.collect.Range} is {@code null}.
-   * @throws AssertionError if the actual {@link com.google.common.collect.Range} lower bound is closed.
+   * @throws AssertionError if the actual {@link com.google.common.collect.Range} lower bound is opened.
    */
 ```